-The Chief Medical Officers for the UK recommend that if you're pregnant or planning to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum.
+It's recommended that if you're pregnant or planning to become pregnant you should not drink alcohol.
+This will keep any risk to your baby to a minimum.

 Drinking in pregnancy can lead to long-term harm to the baby, with the more you drink, the greater the risk.